Tensor Train decomposition on TensorFlow (T3F): Introduction

-Despite the fact that there are already three different libraries\footnote{\url{https://github.com/oseledets/ttpy}}\footnote{\url{https://www.mathworks.com/matlabcentral/fileexchange/46312-oseledets-tt-toolbox}}\footnote{\url{https://pypi.python.org/pypi/TensorToolbox/}} that implement the Tensor Train decomposition, all the recent papers that use it for machine learning purposes had to rewrite core functionality from scratch because the existing implementations do not support GPU execution, automatic differentiation (which forced~\cite{novikov2015tensorizing} to derive gradients by hand), do not support parallel processing of a batch of tensors (which forced~\cite{novikov2016exponential} to rewrite basic operations in TensorFlow), and lack advanced support for Riemannian geometry operations, which is a technique that allows to boost the optimization of models with the constraint that parameters have compact Tensor Train representation (or other constraint set that forms a smooth manifold).
+The Tensor Train decomposition is supported by many libraries (see Section~\ref{sec:other-libraries}), but some of the recent papers that use it for machine learning purposes had to rewrite the core functionality from scratch.
+We believe that this is due to the lack of a library with simultaneous support of the following features important for machine learning research: GPU execution, automatic differentiation, parallel processing of a batch of tensors, and advanced support for Riemannian geometry operations---a technique for speeding up the optimization when the parameters are constrained to have a compact Tensor Train (TT) representation (or other constraint sets that form a smooth manifold).

-In the presented library, we aim to make all the results in machine learning papers utilizing the TT decomposition easy to reproduce and provide flexible support for developing new ideas.
-The library is released\footnote{\url{https://github.com/Bihaqo/t3f}} under MIT license and is distributed as a PyPI package\footnote{\url{https://pypi.python.org/pypi/t3f}} to simplify installation process.
-The API reference documentation is also available online\footnote{\url{https://t3f.readthedocs.io}}.
-The library includes several Jupyter notebook examples such as compressing neural network weights by factorizing them into the Tensor Train format or performing tensor completion by assuming that the result has low TT-rank.
-The library has $93\%$ test coverage.
+In the presented library, we aim to make the results of the recent machine learning papers utilizing the TT-format easy to reproduce and provide a flexible framework for developing new ideas.
+The library is released\footnote{\url{https://github.com/Bihaqo/t3f}} under MIT license and is distributed as a PyPI package\footnote{\url{https://pypi.python.org/pypi/t3f}} to simplify the installation process.
+The documentation is also available online\footnote{\url{https://t3f.readthedocs.io}}.
+The library includes Jupyter notebook examples, e.g. for performing tensor completion by assuming that the result has a low TT-rank and minimizing the residual between the tensor and the known elements by gradient descent or by Riemannian optimization.
+The library supports both graph and eager TensorFlow execution, making it easy to prototype, debug and deploy the resulting models.
+The library has $94\%$ test coverage.